 - Apple Watch Series 4 review

-As to whether Samsung now has the weapon in its locker to take down the Apple Watch remains to be seen, but from what we've seen, it genuinely looks like a contender.
+As to whether Samsung now has the weapon in its locker to take down the Apple Watch remains to be seen, but from what we've seen, it genuinely looks like Samsung has created an Apple Watch alternative for Android users.

 Here are our initial thoughts on the Samsung Galaxy Watch Active.